Three student-athletes award for graduating with a 3.8 GPA or higher

 He negotiated a marketing contract extension with IMG College in the summer of 2010 that poured nearly $3 million in needed facility enhancements into Marshall's athletics venues, including major video board and sound system upgrades to Edwards Stadium and significant signage and lighting improvements to the Cam Henderson Center.

 Hamrick served as AD at UNLV for six years before returning to his alma mater.
 Prior to his position at UNLV, Hamrick was director of athletics at East Carolina University from 1995-2003.
 He also has been AD at Arkansas-Little Rock, assistant AD at Illinois State, and assistant AD at Kansas.

 Hamrick played football at Marshall University from 1976-79, starting at linebacker his last two seasons.
 After receiving his bachelor's degree in education from Marshall, he earned his master's degree in sports administration from Ohio University in 1981.

 Hamrick is a native of Clendenin, W.Va. – in Kanawha County, near Charleston.
 He is a graduate of Herbert Hoover High School.
 He and his wife, Soletta, a Huntington native and also a Marshall graduate, reside in Barboursville, W.Va.

-The Hamricks have three children -- twin sons, Brett and Justin, 26, and a daughter, Mollie Ann, 23.
-Brett works for NIKE, in Portland, Ore., and Justin works in the culinary arts field.
-Mollie Ann, a Marshall graduate, is studying for her master's degree at Kentucky.
+The Hamricks have three children -- twin sons, Brett and Justin and a daughter, Mollie Ann.
+Brett works for NIKE, in Portland, Ore., and Justin who is a student at Marshall.
+Mollie Ann, a Marshall graduate, is studying for her master’s degree at Kentucky.